 How To Put A Centerpin Reel On

-I put all my reels at the spot on the rod that if I hold onto the reel and put my index finger on the rod handle the tip of my finger is about half an inch from the rod blank.
+I put all my reels at the spot on the rod that if I hold onto the reel and put my index finger straight out the tip of my finger is about half an inch from the rod blank.

 How To Secure A Centerpin Reel To The Rod?

-Make sure the reel is perfectly lines up with the guides before you tape it on.
+Make sure the reel is perfectly lined up with the guides before you tape it on.

 See the picture with the red electrical tape on the reel.

-One you are all rigged up and ready to go you will need to run the line up and through the guides, add a float and a good leader.
+Once you are all rigged up and ready to go, you will need to run the lineup and through the guides, add a float, and a good leader.
 You can see the leader setups that I use on my page Steelhead Leaders: Best Float Leader And 2 Proven Setups.

-Now you have your Centerpin reel setup and are all rigged and ready to go you will need to know how to fish with a Centerpin reel so go to my page Float Fishing: Tips From A Pro River Guide For More Trout where I share my 4 fundamentals for good Centerpin fishing.
-These 4 fundamentals will help you catch 10 times more fish.
+Now you have your Centerpin reel setup and are all rigged and ready to go you will need to know how to fish with a Centerpin reel so go to my page Float Fishing: Tips From A Pro River Guide For More Trout, where I share my four fundamentals for good Centerpin fishing that will help you catch ten times more fish.

-Now you know how to put a Centerpin reel on.
-If I missed anything or you have a question or suggestion let me know in the comments below.
+Now you know how to put your Centerpin reel on.
+If I missed anything or you have a question or suggestion, let me know in the comments below.

 Tight Lines,